joshuaeckroth/cse230-website/lecture/pointers-symbol-table.markdown

 just ask for `n`'s memory location:

 {% highlight cpp %}
-int* pn = &n;  // ask for n's memory location, save it in the variable pn
+pn = &n;  // ask for n's memory location, save it in the variable pn
 {% endhighlight %}

-The `&` ("address of") symbol gives us a variable's memory location.
+The `&` ("address of" or "reference") operator gives us a variable's memory location.

 <a href="http://xkcd.com/138/">
 ![xkcd comic](/images/xkcd-pointers.png "xkcd comic")